 The grant application

 A complete grant application consists of the following three elements.
-All grant materials (except the letter of recommendation) will be submitted via the grant application portal
+All grant materials (except the letter of recommendation) will be submitted via the grant application portal.
+N.B.
+To access the portal, you must be signed in as a current CEHS member.
+If you are not yet a member, use the “join” button (at the top of this page) to become a member and then access the application portal.

-1. The online application form, In addition to providing important contact information, this form will enable applicants to furnish key details from their CVs.
-The form also contains a required section where applicants will estimate, itemize, and (as necessary) explain the expenses (up to $4,000) envisaged for the research trip.
+- The online application form.
+In addition to gathering important basic information about the applicant and the project, this form has a required section where applicants will estimate, itemize, and (as necessary) explain the expenses (up to $4,000) envisaged for the research trip.
+As part of the form, applicants are also requested to upload a current CV and the statement of purpose (see below).

-2. Statement of Purpose (maximum of 1000 words).
-This document should announce a project title, provide a succinct summary of the project itself (what will be done, where, and why), and explain how the research to be undertaken fits into the larger research project (and that project’s anticipated scholarly contributions).
-If the application is a resubmission, this narrative should also indicate how the project has advanced since the previous application.
+- Statement of Purpose (maximum of 1000 words).
+This document should provide a succinct summary of the project itself (what will be done, where, and why), and explain how the research to be undertaken fits into the larger research project (and that project’s anticipated scholarly contributions).
+If the application is a resubmission from a previous year, this narrative should also indicate how the project has advanced since the previous application.